costinm/istiod/README.md

 3. Autoinjection

+The files './kustomize/autoinject/mutatingwebhook.yaml' is enabling 'istiod' injection for namespaces with label 'istio-env:istiod'.

-This step is not yet automated - you will need the file from ./kustomize/cluster-autoinject/mutatingwebhook.yaml or ./kustomize/autoinject/mutatingwebhook.yaml.
-First file enables cluster-wide autoinject, the second requires labels on the namespaces.
+This step is not yet automated - you will need to download the file and patch it (until istioctl is updated):

-The current manual step is to extract the K8S cert - for example from you .kube/config or $KUBECONFIG file.
+The first step is to extract the K8S cert - for example from you .kube/config or $KUBECONFIG file.

 ```yaml
 apiVersion: v1